Social Justice at UUSO

 Saturday’s Bread

 Saturday’s Bread is hot meal program based in Oneonta, NY.
 Every Saturday a free meal is served from 11:00 AM to 1:00 PM to anyone in the community who comes to the First United Methodist Church at 66 Chestnut Street.
 In addition, local grocery stores and bakeries donate food that can be taken home by the guests at Saturday’s Bread.
-Note: During the pandemic, Saturday’s Bread transitioned to a take out and delivery model.
-However, normal operations hope to resume in May 2023.

 Members of the Unitarian Universalist Society volunteer to help prepare and serve the meal several times each year.
 The coordinator for the UUSO volunteers is Deb Bruce.